 Counter 3 exit ramp – Register – 16 bits

-A flow chart or sequence table is used to fully understand the process the needs to be controlled.
+A flow chart or sequence table is used to understand the process that needs to be controlled thoroughly.
 It must also answer questions like the following:

 What happens when electrical power and/or pneumatic air is lost?
 What happens when the input / output devices fail?
 Do we need redundancy?

-This step is where you can save yourself allot of work by understanding everything about the operation.
-It will help prevent you from continuously re-writing the PLC logic.
-Knowing all of these answers upfront is vital in the development of the PLC program.
+Knowing all of these answers upfront is vital in developing the PLC program.
+This step is where you can save yourself a lot of work by understanding everything about the operation.
+It will help prevent you from continuously re-writing the PLC program logic.

-The main part of the program will be to track the parts down the conveyor belt.
-Using a shift register on each of the exit ramps is a good way to do this logic.
+The main part of the program will be to track the pieces down the conveyor belt.
+Using a shift register on each exit ramp is an excellent way to do this logic.

 Here is a review of how shift registers work:

-In our example we do not have an input to represent movement on the conveyor belt.
+In our example, we do not have an input representing movement on the conveyor belt.
 This would be like a proximity sensor on a sprocket or an encoder on the conveyor shaft.
 We will accomplish this by using a system timed bit.
-(100ms interval) When the conveyor belt is running we will trigger our shift register every 100ms.
+(100ms interval) When the conveyor belt runs, we will trigger our shift register every 100ms.
 This will act as the clock input to our instruction.
 Each 100ms pulse of the bit will indicate a movement of the conveyor belt.

 The first thing in our program is to control the start and stop functions.
 This is done through a latching circuit.